Warner Bros. International Television Production

 Warner Bros.
 International Television Production (WBITVP) is the global television production arm of Warner Bros.
 Discovery International.
 The division was formed in 2009 to produce original programming or local adaptations of Warner Bros. formats in non-U.S. territories.

-WBITP has also acquired numerous production companies including Shed Media in the United Kingdom and BlazHoffski Holding B.V. (including Dahl TV and BlazHoffski Levy Productions) in the Netherlands and Belgium.
-In 2014, Warner Bros acquired Netherlands-based Eyeworks and its global subsidiaries outside North America in a US$270 million deal, giving Warner Bros. businesses in 15 new territories.
+Warner Bros.
+International Television Production has also acquired numerous production companies including Shed Media in the United Kingdom and BlazHoffski Holding B.V. (including Dahl TV and BlazHoffski Levy Productions) in the Netherlands and Belgium.
+In 2014, Warner Bros. acquired Netherlands-based Eyeworks and its global subsidiaries outside North America in a US$270 million deal, giving Warner Bros. businesses in 15 new territories.

 History

 In late-March 2007, Warner Bros.
 International Television Production shuttered down its London-based British international formats division that handled the licensing of its television formats to international countries with the London team disbanded and exiting the shuttered London formats division.

-On August 9 2009, Warner Bros.
+On 9 August 2009, Warner Bros.
 International Television Production launched its own international production division dedicated to producing local adaptations from its programming library including producing its own original production content called with the new division appointing Ronald Goes to became head of the new production division.

 In August 2010, Warner Bros.
 International Television Production entered the British television production activities by taking a 55% majority stake in British independent television production and distribution company Shed Media Group alongside its production companies (namely Ricochet, Wall to Wall Media and Twenty Twenty Television) to expand Warner Bros.' international production business, giving Warner Bros. their own British television production subsidiary.

 In late-September 2011, Warner Bros.
 International Television Production announced that they've taken a majority stake in Belgium/Netherlands-based production company BlazHoffski alongside the latter's Dutch production subsidiary Dahl TV (which they brought back in 2010) as part of Warner Bros.' strategy to further expand its international television production operations and boost its profile as a producer of local scripted and non-scripted content with Warner Bros. gaining control and taken over distribution of BlazHoffski's content formats.